 I like what I do.

-Gallery hours, May - October are daily from 11am - 5pm.
-Hope to see you soon!
+Gallery hours through October 28th are daily from 11am - 5pm.

-Betsy Bowen Studio is the best place to find rare and exclusive woodcuts by Betsy, signed books, calendars, cards, local pottery and lots more.
+Betsy Bowen Gallery is the best place to find rare and exclusive woodcuts by Betsy, signed books, calendars, cards, local pottery and lots more.

-We are also the home of Stephan Hoglund Borderlands Gallery, where you will find art jewelry made from local gemstones as well as portrait and wedding photography, and Ron's World Rocks: Silver & Gems.
-Rings, pendants, earrings and sculpture by Ron Piercy. http://www.ronsworldrocks.com.
+We are also the home of Stephan Hoglund Borderlands Gallery, where you will find art jewelry made from local gemstones as well as portrait and wedding photography.

-Upstairs you can find the working studio of Wickwire Clay Works, handmade tile and custom installations by Melissa Wickwire. http://www.wickwireclayworks.com
+Upstairs you can find the working studios of Wickwire Clay Works, handmade tile and custom installations by Melissa Wickwire. http://www.wickwireclayworks.com and woodenware by Jim Sannerud.
+Upstairs studios don't keep regular open hours, but the artists' work is available in the downstairs Gallery.

 Congratulations to One North Star!
 Winner of the Northeastern Minnesota Book Award for Children's Literature as well as winner of the 2017 Riverby Award, given by the John Burroughs Association for exceptional natural history writing for young readers.
 Hamline University's online journal, Bookology spoke with Betsy, Phyllis Root and Beckie Prange, about their collaboration on the award-winning children's book.

-Betsy is preparing for a solo show of her woodcuts and paintings called "Homage to the Home Town."
+Betsy's woodcuts and paintings are on view at Lanesboro Arts as part of her solo show, "Homage to the Home Town."
 The exhibit opens on August 12th, 2017.
 For more details, please follow the link to the Lanesboro Arts exhibit page.